DanNBullock/WiMSE/docs/_sources/chapterSummaries.md

 #### Highways of the brain

-In this chapter we move on from our consideration of volumetric/NIfTI based neuroimaging data and begin to consider white mater and tractography.
+In this chapter we move on from our consideration of volumetric/NIfTI based neuroimaging data and begin to consider white matter and tractography.
 Here, we provide a brief introduction to relevant anatomical concepts related to white matter.
-This is primarly a discussion of anatomy, and so no code interactivity is present.
+This is primarily a discussion of anatomy, and so no code interactivity is present.

 #### The measurement, the object, and the modality - What's measured in diffusion imaging